ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 Select from the dropdown of choices.
 This contains options for licensing _data_ (not media) from the collection for use in, and as downloaded from, Arctos.

 ### External License
 Select from the dropdown of choices.
 This contains options for licensing _data_ (not media) from the collection to external sources, such as GBIF and iDigBio.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##methods" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

 ### Collection Terms
 Collection Terms accompanies the licenses, and provides a method by which collections may describe how they wish their data to be used, cited, etc., above and beyond the legal requirements specified in the license.